-Our ratings on LUKB reflect the 'a-' anchor for banks operating in Switzerland, as well as our assessments of its adequate business position reflecting its sound franchise in its home region; very strong capital and earnings due to having a risk-adjusted capital ratio of about 18%-19% in the next 24 months; adequate risk position; average funding; and strong liquidity.
-We see LUKB's customer deposit base as loyal and foresee a likely "flight-to-quality" in a stress scenario.
-We assess the SACP at 'a+'.
+Our ratings on LUKB reflect our banking industry risk view for the banks operating in Switzerland, as well as our assessments of the bank's business position, reflecting a sound franchise in its home region; its very strong RAC ratio of about 17.5%-18% over the next 24 months; and its sound risk position.
+We expect stable funding sources to remain available for the bank, supporting its strong liquidity--we see LUKB's customer deposit base as loyal and we expect the bank would benefit from a "flight-to-quality" in a stress scenario.

 We continue to view LUKB as a GRE with an extremely high likelihood of receiving timely and sufficient extraordinary government support in times of stress.
 We base this opinion on LUKB's very important role for, and integral link with, its home canton of Lucerne.
-For this reason we rate LUKB two notches above its 'a+' SACP.